Arduino-Projects/Hand-Controlled-Drone/README.md

 - The PWM signals are then sent to ESC's, which draw current from the battery and spin the motors up!

-# How was it built
+# How Was it Built
 - The PCB's were made using the EasyEDA PCB editor, and ordered through JLCPCB
 - The PCB Components were ordered through LCSC Electronics
 - Everything was hand-soldered, and programmed manually

-# Recent update
+# Recent Updates
 - It was flying perfectly in my school's field at a few hundred feet of height
 - Then, when coming in for landing, I may have descended too fast, and landed harshly on one of the arms
 - The arm broke off the drone, and it's currently not in flying condition